 Cost: $7 per person (ages 4 and up) and includes admission, one sunflower, and access to playland activities

 With 16 acres of sunflower fields, you can walk the field and attend the Annual Sunflower Festival.
-This year’s event takes place from August 22 – September 12 with the Trail Run being held August 29th.
+This year’s event takes place from August 21 – September 11 with the Sunflower Trail Run being held August 28th.
 Additional attractions include jumping pillow, rope maze, tunnel slide, sandbox, and more.

 Lindsborg, KS – 1 Hour from Wichita

 Bloom Peak: Estimated August 26th – September 17th